|

 Clifton Beach, and Manora Island, a less-crowded

+beach resort.
 Saddar, the city centre, is the

 main shopping area with thriving markets selling